tiepdotme/yem-blog/_posts/2020-06-28-understanding-the-role-of-appmodule-and-component-delaretion.md

     -   providers
     -   bootstrap

-**bootstrap** was responsible for telling Angular which component should be aware of at the point of the time the whole application start.
+**bootstrap** is used to identify the root component of our application component tree.
+It was responsible for telling Angular which component should be aware of at the point of the time the whole application start.
 Basically, in the _index.html_ which component would recognized and that was the app component.

 > We don't add any more component selectors to the _index.html_.
 Therefore, we don't touch the bootstrap array.